CrazyChickenDev/OctodexImgDownloader/README.md

 # OctodexImgDownloader
-It is designed to download all octodex image.
+It is designed to download all Octodex image.